syedsamarulhuda/bankingApp/INSTRUCTIONS.md

 Provide a README file to document any decisions/improvements you've deferred until later and any assumptions you have made.

 ### What we're looking for
-- Small incremental improvements – commit in small deliverable chunks
+- Small incremental improvements, commit in small deliverable chunks
-- Use of a Depedency Injection Framework - Dagger preferred, but not required.
+- Show how you architect new code with a focus on testability
 - A testing strategy to support the refactoring
-- Simple and concise code
+    - Think about how you might prove you are not introducing regressions
-- Proper modelling of the domain
+- Bonus marks for UI tests
-- A reasonable but scalable architecture
+- Proper modelling of the domain, understand we are dealing with people's money
 - A README that will help other developers

 ### What you will be submitting